Jun 04, 2021

 Biden’s Civilian Climate Corps Works Toward Greater Outdoor Inclusion

-President Joe Biden inspires a new form of patriotism in the United States: one based on pride in the environment and its many amazing natural features.
+President Joe Biden inspires a new form of patriotism in the United States: one based on pride in our outdoor landscapes and public lands.

 Before you read, remember this: Independent editorial isn't free.
 If you enjoy this article, please consider our message at the end of this article and support our journalism so we can keep going.